WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part5/Resistive_Sensors/index.md

 The following code illustrates creating a new `AnalogInput` on pin 3, and reading the voltage to get the value of the light hitting the photoresistor:

+[TODO: modify this to calculate the Vout, and use a switch statement to output "Bright/Dark/Moderate."]

 ```csharp
 using System;